-To enable/disable SSH Access the Hamburger menu and select Settings.
-Under Security, tap Secure shell.
-Enter the password to unlock the settings.
+To enable/disable SSH 1.
+Access the Hamburger menu and select Settings.2.
+Under Security, tap Secure shell.3.
+Enter the password to unlock the settings.4.
 Slide the Enable SSH Access to the on position.
-To the far right of the Enable SSH Access toggle button, the screen shows the port used for SSH communication.
-SSH Authentication Authentication can occur with a password and/or with a pre-shared, authorized key.
-Security keys can be added by tapping the Add Key button and selecting a security key file.
-Available keys are listed together.
-Use the trash icon to remove a selected key from the list.
+SSH Authentication To the far right of the Enable SSH Access toggle button, the screen shows the port used for SSH communication.

-10.1.3.
+10.2.3.
 Permissions

 Description Access to the Networking, URCap Management and Updating PolyScope X screens is restricted by default, to prevent unauthorized changes to the system.
 You can change the permission settings to allow access to these screens.
 An Admin password is required to access Permissions.
-To access Permissions Access the Hamburger menu and select Settings.
+To access Permissions 1.
+Access the Hamburger menu and select Settings.2.
 Navigate to Security and tap Permissions.
 Additional system permissions You can also lock a few important screens/functionalities with the Admin password.
 On the Permissions screen in Security section in the Settings menu, it is possible to specify which additional screens are to be protected by the Admin password and which screens are available to all users.
-The following screens/functionalities can optionally be locked: Network settings Update settings URCaps section in the System Manager UR Connect To enable/disable system permissions Access Permission as previously described.
-The protected screens are listed under Permissions.
-For the desired screen, slide the On/Off toggle switch to the On position to enable it.
+The following screens/functionalities can optionally be locked: • Network settings• Update settings• URCaps section in the System Manager• UR Connect To enable/disable system permissions 1.
+Access Permission as previously described.
+The protected screens are listed under Permissions.2.
+For the desired screen, slide the On/Off toggle switch to the On position to enable it.3.
 To disable the desired screen, slide the On/Off toggle switch to the Off position.
 The screen locks again once the toggle is in the Off position.

-10.1.4.
+10.2.4.
 Services

-Description Services allow administrators to enable or disable remote access to the standard UR services running on the robot, such as Primary/Secondary Client interfaces, PROFINET, Ethernet/IP, ROS2, etc.
+Description Services allow administrators to enable or disable remote access to the standard UR services running on the robot, such as Primary/Secondary Client interfaces, PROFINET, Ethernet/IP, ROS2, etc. -------------------- ---